neo-project/docs/tutorial/en-us/9-smartContract/What_is_smart_contract.md

     print("Hello World")
 ```

-After compiled and tested by using the tools NEO provided, the smart contract can be invoked on the main-net, test-net, or the private-net by yourself.
+After compiled and tested by using the tools Neo provided, the smart contract can be invoked on the main-net, test-net, or the private-net by yourself.

-In this smart contract tutorial, developers can understand the theory behind the smart contract itself with the technical detail of NEO blockchain, and learn how to develop a smart contract based on different programming languages and using different tools.
+In this smart contract tutorial, developers can understand the theory behind the smart contract itself with the technical detail of Neo blockchain, and learn how to develop a smart contract based on different programming languages and using different tools.

-## Next Step

-Now, let's begin to learn the smart contract development.
-The first thing to do is [Set up your Private Chain](Development_privateChain.md).